SunRun/victory-native-xl/README.md

 To get started and read more about the API, view the [docs here](https://formidable.com/open-source/victory-native).

 ## Syncing the repo with upstream

 1. `git fetch upstream`
 1. `git merge upstream/main`
+1. When Creating a pull request - make sure that base branch is pointing to `github.com/SunRun/victory-native-xl` `main` branch

 ## LICENSE